 3. The booster seat should be positioned on the vehicle seat so that it is stable.
 If necessary, adjust or remove the head restraint to obtain the correct booster seat fit.
 See "Head restraint adjustment" earlier in this section.
-If the head restraint is removed. store it in a secure place.
+If the head restraint is removed, store it in a secure place.
 Be sure to install the head restraint when the booster seat is removed.
 If the seating position does not have an adjustable head restraint and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.

-- 4. Position the lap portion of the seat belt low and snug on the child's hips.
+- Position the lap portion of the seat belt low and snug on the child's hips.
 Be sure to follow the booster seat manufacturer's instructions for adjusting the belt routing. - 5.
 Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
 Be sure the shoulder belt is positioned across the top, middle portion of the child's shoulder.
-Be sure to follow the booster seat manufacturer's instructions for adjusting the belt routing. - 6.
-Follow the warnings, cautions and instructions for properly fastening a seat belt shown in the "Three-point seat belt with retractor" earlier in this section.
+Be sure to follow the booster seat manufacturer's instructions for adjusting the belt routing.